dockerizedrupal/drupalcamp-baltics-2015/README.md

 Another essential tool we have developed to have a good experience working with Drupal using Docker is called Drupal Compose.

-The goal of this tool is to allow you to easily generate general purpose Docker Compose YAML files for your Drupal 6, 7 and 8 projects automatically.
-So you can start developing your normal Drupal projects immediately that doesn't require any specific configuration and in case you may need some custom configuration you can make your changes directly to that YAML file.
+The goal of this tool is to allow you to easily generate Docker Compose YAML files for your Drupal 6, 7 and 8 projects automatically.
+So you can start developing your normal Drupal projects immediately that doesn't require any specific configuration.
+In case you may need some custom configuration you can make your changes directly to that YAML file.

 Most of our Docker images configurations can be changed on runtime when you